2025 Festival

 Tickets: $50 advance / $55 at the door

-Martha Masters, a new local guitar star, winner of the Segovia International Guitar Competition and ASU professor, will play a recital at Western Spirit: Scottsdale’s Museum of the West amid their glorious artwork on Thursday, March 6.
-Admission to this special event includes a tour of the museum and a pre-concert reception, and a ticket for a future visit to Western Spirit: Scottsdale’s Museum of the West
+Martha Masters, winner of the Segovia International Guitar Competition and assistant professor of guitar at ASU, will play a recital at Western Spirit: Scottsdale’s Museum of the West amid their glorious artwork on Thursday, March 6.
+Admission to this special event includes a pre-concert tour of the museum, a pre-concert reception, and a ticket for a future visit to the museum!

 Vivaldi – The Four Seasons